 The story of a brutal home invasion, Funny Games, explores the strange fact that audiences go to some films to see violence that disturbs and upsets them: audiences are attracted to what repulses them.
 What Haneke is not doing is telling audiences they

-should be ashamed of themselves for being attracted to violence, despite how critics insist that simplistic point of view is his endgame.
-With Funny Games, I'm not sure his intent is anyting more complicated than drawing attention to and pulling apart that central irony, but he's certainly not out there issuing a moral directive.
+should be ashamed of themselves for being attracted to violence (despite how critics insist that simplistic point of view is his endgame.)
+With Funny Games, I'm not sure his intent is anyting more complicated than drawing attention to (and pulling apart) that central irony, but he's certainly not out there issuing a moral directive.
 Or as Haneke has written, "I do not think that my opinions on these 'themes' are of much interest to anyone - nor should they be - I am not a 'forger of opinions.'"

 He's not trying to tell you what to think.
 Sure, you can goad him into saying what he thinks in interviews, but his films are fortunately better than pat little moral directives.
 Funny Games doesn't exist to tell you how to feel about violence in film.

 At this point in my life, my political thinking consists almost entirely of asking questions and very little forging of opinions.
-That is why Haneke's most recent film, the World War I era mystery The White Ribbon, has become the locus of my political thought-process: it asks the most useful questions about the most difficult to fathom moment in the history of Western civilization.
-While many critics forged opinions on Haneke's behalf in regards to the film, its value lies in the fact that it does not lay out a roadmap for defeating the rise of evil the "next time."
+That'ss why Haneke's most recent film, the World War I era mystery The White Ribbon, has become the locus of my political thought-process: it asks the most useful questions about the most difficult to fathom moment in the history of Western civilization.
+While many critics forged opinions on Haneke's behalf in regards to the film, the film's value lies in the fact that it does not lay out a roadmap for defeating the rise of evil the "next time."
 By exploring all facets of the question "how did this happen?," it doesn't simply shrug into "I'm not sure:" despite dealing with a moment in history that has been subjected to endless scrutinty and speculation, Haneke's film properly considered should shake the certainty of the most "sure" of audiences.